Quick Verdict

 Choose VoD if…

-- Users expect flexible, on-demand viewing
+- Users expect flexible, on-demand access across devices

 How Enveu supports this decision